 I have seen discussions about how often and when to test on numerous diabetes blogs and forums.
 I remember seeing a woman ask if she was testing too often.
 In my experience, the more often I test, the better my diabetes control.
 Before becoming pregnant, I averaged about 12 tests per day.
 That number steadily increased throughout the previous year, as I sought to achieve a low A1C and consistency in my blood sugars.
 Throughout my pregnancy, I tested around 16 to 18 times per day.

 Basically, I try to never go more than three hours between tests, even throughout the night.
 I might do it more often if I’ve experienced a high reading I’m trying to lower.
 My typical testing times include:

 - morning snack

 - post-lunch (2 hours)

 - afternoon snack

 That's a lot of information to process!
 Luckily, I have the help of my Certified Diabetes Educators who work with the doctor to decipher all of those numbers and help me make decisions regarding insulin basal rates and bolus ratios.

 Shocked and annoyed, I quickly bolused for an aggressive correction and kept walking.
-About 50 yards later it dawned on me: I don't feel high, and my hands are probably sticky and sweet from the raisins.
-I very sanitarily licked my finger well and retested to see a result 150 points lower than the initial test.
+About 50 yards later it dawned on me: I did not feel high, and my hands were probably sticky and sweet from the raisins.
+I very sanitarily licked my finger and retested to see a result 150 points lower than the initial test.
 Testing one more time to be sure, I realized that I had a lot of insulin-on-board and needed to snack.
-We were right near several food stands, so half of a peanut butter cookie later, I was good to go.
+We were near several food stands, so half of a peanut butter cookie later, I was good to go.
 It was a great lesson to be sure my sweet fingers aren't sabotaging my test results.